Throttle Control (ETC) Light Comes On? Here’s Why And What To Do

 This doesn’t happen by magic!
 Inside the throttle body, the butterfly valve pivots.
 The more you push the pedal, the wider open it turns, allowing more air into the cylinders.

 But how is your gas pedal linked to the throttle body?
-That’s where the electronic throttle control comes in.
+That’s where the digital throttle control comes in.

 What Is The Electronic Throttle Control?